If you’re on a tight budget, Wellington, New Zealand’s capital, has many attractions that are free or low-cost.

 Wellington Botanic Gardens and Wellington Cable Car

 At the top of the gardens, where the Cable Car ends, is what I consider to be the best view in Wellington.
 Looking out over the harbour and city, you can take a shot with the Cable Car on its way up or down.
-There is also the Cable Car Museum up here with general free admission.
+There is also the Cable Car Museum up here, which offers general free admission.
 Check out their website for seasonal opening hours.

 How To Get Here

-The Botanic Gardens can be accessed from the top of the Cable Car, or in the city Glenmore Street or Kinross Street.
-It’s an easy walk to the Lady Norwood Rose Garden although it is all uphill from there.
-The best way is to catch the Cable Car up and walk down the steep hill through the gardens.
+The Botanic Gardens can be accessed from the top of the Cable Car or from Glenmore Street or Kinross Street in the city.
+The Lady Norwood Rose Garden is an easy walk, although it is all uphill from there.
+The best way is to catch the Cable Car and walk down the steep hill through the gardens.

 The Cable Car can be accessed via a laneway off Lambton Quay.
 It’s well signposted.